JavaCode7/Caesium/README.md

 2. My first independent programming language 😀

-Ok, so it's not that much of a big deal but I am designing Caesium with one main goal in mind: I am going to use it to make other languages.
+Ok, so it's not that much of a big deal as I am designing Caesium with one main goal in mind: I am going to use it to make other languages.

 -----